aws-samples/serverless-test-samples/typescript-test-samples/appsync-cognito-lambda/README.md

 ### System Under Test (SUT)

-The SUT in this pattern is a synchronous AWS Appsync API with an AWS Lambda data source, authenticated by provided by Amazon Cognito.
+The SUT in this pattern is a synchronous AWS Appsync API with an AWS Lambda data source, authenticated by Amazon Cognito.

 ![Architecture](images/architecture.png)